hanjingo/doc/AI/mcp.md

 ### Data Layer

-The data layer implements a JSON-RPC 2.0 based exchange protocol that defines the message structure and semantics.
+The data layer implements a JSON-RPC 2.0-based exchange protocol that defines the message structure and semantics.

 This layer includes: